Front Page Detectives

 There were also startling similarities in the selection of victims beyond their age.
 All three were short in stature, all had been from Catholic families, all three had been poor, and all were said to have been loners or had few friends.
 These factors possibly made them susceptible to a charismatic "friendly" predator offering incentives such as the burger.
 Walkowicz's stomach contents also contained food suggesting she'd eaten recently.

-However, there was no food as a factor in Carmen Colón's case.
-Equally, the very different method of strangulation and strong suspect in his uncle Miguel may, in fact, suggest that police were initially correct to not link the Colón murder to that of Walkowicz, with the last two killings perhaps by a different hand.
+However, food was not a factor in Carmen Colón's case.
+Equally, the very different method of strangulation and the fact her uncle was a strong person of interest may suggest that police were initially correct to not link the Colón murder to that of Walkowicz.

 While the first names and surnames beginning with the same letter suggest a pattern, police believe it is doubtful that it's anything more than extreme coincidence.
-If it was anything else, the killer would have been required to know exactly who he was snatching beforehand and stalk them for some time.
-Instead, it is more likely that Carmen Colón was murdered in a single separate killing, with the murders of Walkowicz and Maenza being a series of two.
+The killer would have been required to know exactly who he was snatching beforehand and stalk them for some time.
+Instead, it is more likely that Carmen Colón was murdered in a single separate killing, with the murders of Walkowicz and Maenza being a series of two, according to law enforcement experts.

 Article continues below advertisement